-The articles listed below represent a bibliography of research on the diaphragm; this is an update of the original vaginal diaphragm bibliography created in 2004 by the Cervical Barrier Advancement Society (CBAS).
-To update the 2004 bibliography, we searched in PubMed for the terms "diaphragm," "cervical cap," and "cervical barrier" in titles and abstracts from articles published between January 2004 and October 2011.
-This version of the bibliography contains citations and abstracts in chronological order by year; please see the other version of the bibliography for a list of studies in alphabetical order.
+The articles listed below represent a bibliography of research on cervical barriers that was created by the Cervical Barrier Advancement Society (CBAS).
+To update the bibliography, we searched in PubMed for the terms "diaphragm," "cervical cap," and "cervical barrier" in titles and abstracts from articles published through April 30, 2018.